Cruiser Class Sailing Instructions

 The organizing authority for cruiser racing is Waterford Harbour Sailing Club.
 Cruiser Racing will be governed by the Racing Rules of Sailing [RRS], the prescriptions of the ISA, IRC and ECHO handicapping system Rules, except as any of these are changed by these Sailing Instructions [SIs].
 Eligibility requirements for owners or owners representatives require that they must be current members of WHSC and the ISA.
 Competitors are reminded that no individual or body involved in the organisation of this racing accepts any liability for injury or damage.
 Each owner or owners representative must ensure that his/her boat is covered by a policy of Third Party Indemnity Insurance of not less than €2,000,000.
 Entries are accepted on the basis that in no circumstances will any liability for injury to person(s) or property attach to the Officers, Trustees, Committee or Members of Waterford Harbour Sailing Club.
 All competitors are subject to the rules of WHSC.

-Class 1 racing will be for IRC certificated boats only, Progressive ECHO results may be given for whitesails class.
+Class 1 racing will be for IRC certificated boats only, Progressive ECHO results will be given for White Sails class.
+All boat owners must be paid up full members of Waterford Harbour Sailing club to obtain results.

 All competitors are required to have a working VHF radio on board their boat and should have it tuned to the designated working channel.
 This will normally be Channel 13.
 Owners are advised to fit a deck speaker.